aoraki/WeatherAPI/README.md

 # WeatherAPI Rest Service

 ### Overview
-This application is a REST API.
-The WeatherAPI is designed to accept readings from multiple weather sensors for various weather metrics such as temperature, rainfall, windspeed, etc.  The sensor reading data is kept in a persistent store and using the WeatherAPI, queries can be made against the sensor data.
+The WeatherAPI is a RESTful API designed to accept readings from multiple weather sensors for various weather metrics such as temperature, rainfall, windspeed, etc.  The sensor reading data is kept in a persistent store and using the WeatherAPI, queries can be made against the sensor data.
 A query might take the form of "give me the average windspeed for sensor 1 in the last week".

 ### Pre-requisites
 * Git (For cloning purposes)